FREQUENTLY ASKED QUESTIONS

 Carbon neutrality is a scientific concept defined by the IPCC (Intergovernmental Panel on Climate Change):

-"Situation in which anthropogenic emissions of greenhouse gases to the atmosphere are offset by anthropogenic eliminations over a period of time".
+"A situation in which anthropogenic emissions of greenhouse gases into the atmosphere are offset by anthropogenic removals over a given period".

-It is therefore a balance between all human-caused emissions and negative emissions, i.e. what can be absorbed by human-managed carbon sinks (forests, soils) or by possible carbon capture and storage technologies.
+It therefore involves a balance between all man-made emissions and negative emissions, i.e. what can be absorbed by man-managed carbon sinks (forests, soils) or by any carbon capture and storage technologies.